GoffinetLab/SARS-CoV-2_90K_patient_study/README.md

 ## OVERVIEW

 This is the GitHub repository for the manuscript "90K/LGALS3BP Expression Is Upregulated in COVID-19 but may not Restrict SARS-CoV-2 Infection " by Bosquillon de Jarcy _et al._, 2023.
 The code utilised for analysis of the patient data is deposited here.

+### Patient data analysis.

-This data is also available on this GitHub, in the form of a .csv file (90K_data_all.csv).
+All code required to perform analysis on patient data is provided in the folder 01_PatientDataAnalysis.
+The actual data is also available here, in the form of a .csv file (90K_data_all.csv).
 A brief overview of the column headings in this file and their meaning:

 * pat_id: Patient ID; signifier used to uniquely identify the patients enrolled in the study.
 * abnahme_id: Sampling ID; signifier used to uniquely identify a sampling timepoint for a patient.